petaverse-cloud/pv-docs-site/docs/petority/3_features/2_health-monitoring.md

 title: Health Monitoring
 ---

-# Tracking Your Pet's Well-being with Wagguracy's Health Feature
+# Tracking Your Pet's Well-being with WAGGURACY's Health Feature
-Wagguracy, the advanced pet tracking solution, offers an array of features designed to keep you connected with your furry friend's activities and well-being.
+WAGGURACY, the advanced pet tracking solution, offers an array of features designed to keep you connected with your furry friend's activities and well-being.
 Some of its standout capabilities are the **comprehensive health data detection** and **location history tracking functionality**.

 ![Health](/img/health/Health.jpg)